codexns/golangconfig/docs/package_developer.md

 >         A unicode string of the executable to locate, e.g. "go" or "gofmt"
 >
 >     :param required_vars:
->         A list of unicode strings of the environmental variables that are
+>         A list of unicode strings of the environment variables that are
 >         required, e.g. "GOPATH".
 Obtains values from setting_value().
 >
 >     :param optional_vars:
->         A list of unicode strings of the environmental variables that are
+>         A list of unicode strings of the environment variables that are
 >         optional, but should be pulled from setting_value() if available - e.g.
 >         "GOOS", "GOARCH".
 Obtains values from setting_value().
 >